 Some babies may not want to nurse long at a breast that doesn’t make milk.
 For this reason, your doctor may suggest you use a supplemental nursing system.
 This provides your baby with formula when they suckle at your breast.
 Here’s how it works:

 - You’ll place the end of a long, thin feeding tube near your nipple.

 - When your baby latches on, they take the feeding tube into their mouth.

-- When they suck, formula travel through the feeding tube from the device into their mouth.
+- When they suck, formula travels through the feeding tube from the device into their mouth.

 You’ll be able to stop using this system once your breasts start to make milk.